AlphaKretin/bastion-bot/README.md

 The `.deck` command reads the contents of a YGOPro `.ydk` file uploaded with the message, and sends a direct message to the user listing the contents of the deck in the specified language (English by default).

+### .strings
+Usage: `.strings [card name|ID]`

+The `.strings` command searches for a card by name or YGOPro ID, and returns the database strings for that card - i.e., the customs messages assigned to it that a script can call on for effect descriptions or dialog boxes.

+### .skill
+Usage: `.skill [skill name]`

+The `.skill` command searches for a Skill, from Yu-Gi-Oh!
+Duel Links, and returns its name, description, and a list of which characters can obtain the Skill and how.

 ### Scripting Library
 Usage: `.f [function name]`, `.c [constant name]`, `.param [parameter name]`